ravikumarmistry/node-codegen/README.md

 2. directory - `Output directory relative path from current directory, default: ., eg. ../entities`
 3. overideFile - `Should override existing file if true, default: false`
 4. model - `any data which is required by the template, default: null`
-5. templateFile - `template to be used for this template model, default: template.hbs`
+5. templateFile - `template to be used for this template model, default: template.ejs`

 So, a very simple script will look like as following